citycoins/governance/ccips/ccip-003/ccip-003-citycoins-mining.md

 When a principal submits a block to claim, the contract then:

+- calculates the winning value using:
+  - a random integer from the `citycoin-vrf`
+  - the total committed within that block
+  - formula: `vrfSample mod commitTotal`
 - verifies the reward was not already claimed
 - verifies the principal did win the block
+- updates the reward claimed in mining statistics
-- updates the mining statistics, miner statistics, and block winner
+- updates the winner value in miner statistics
 - submits the mint transaction to the token contract with the block height

+More information about the CityCoins VRF can be found in [CCIP-006](../ccip-006/ccip-006-citycoins-vrf.md).

-New CityCoins are not minted until they are claimed.
+Note: new CityCoins are not minted until they are claimed.

 ## Backwards Compatibility